 Designated as the "keepers of the university mission", the Board of Trustees provides clarity and direction to the president and administration.
-In order to ensure macro-level perspective on the vision and goals of the university, the full board meets three (3) times per year and performs their work in select committees.
-This committee work enables each board member to fully engage in dialogue and provide the needed perspective on the goals of the university.
+In order to ensure macro-level perspective on the vision and goals of the university, the full board meets three (3) times per year (January, May, and September) and performs their governance duties primarily through standing committees and subcommittees where needed.
+This committee work enables the board members to engage in dialogue and develop a broader perspective on the on the current and future direction of the university.